on this page, you'll find handy solutions to restore deleted files on Windows 10 and stop Windows 10 from deleting files without asking.

 Part 2.
 Fix Windows 10 Automatically Delete Files Error

-After getting all your lost files deleted by the Windows system, now you can follow solutions here to fix Windows 10 from deleting files problem.
+After removing all your lost files from the Windows system, you can now follow the solutions to fix Windows 10 from the problem of the deleting file.

 Method 1.
 Stop Windows Defender from Deleting Files Automatically

 1. Open "Windows Defender" > Click on "Virus & threat protection".